33rd DASC Online Abstract Submission Now Open

-As in past DASC successes, we will continue to host exhibitors, highlight our conference sponsors, and provide an avenue for publishing.
-We'll have senior and acknowledged experts in our plenary sessions and provide an interactive workshop environment.
-We will also continue our design competition for High School students.
+As in past DASC successes, we will host exhibitors, highlight our conference sponsors, and provide a venue for publishing.
+We'll have acknowledged experts giving tutorials, senior representatives leading our plenary sessions, and international professionals for an interactive workshop environment.
+We will also continue our design competition for high school students.

-On behalf of the AIAA Digital Avionics Technical Committee and the IEEE Aerospace Electronics Systems Section, I encourage you to participate in this year's DASC if you are involved in any aspect of aviation or aerospace electronics.
-Through your participation, you can help to influence the future directions of industry, government, and academia as we all work together to transform flight.
+On behalf of the AIAA Digital Avionics Technical Committee and the IEEE Aerospace Electronics Systems Society, I encourage you to participate in this year's DASC if you are involved in any aspect of aviation or aerospace electronics.
+Through your participation, you will help to influence the future directions of industry, government, and academia as we all work together to transform flight.

 33rd DASC General Chair

 32nd DASC Proceedings CD